aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/02_InventoryAnalysis.md

     except Exception as e:
         return {"error": f"Bedrock API call failed: {str(e)}"}

-# Call the function with the processed data and credentials
+# Call the function with the processed data
-return send_to_bedrock(simplify_input_data.output, get_bedrock_credentials.output)
+return send_to_bedrock(simplify_input_data.output)
 ```

 :::alert{header="Important" type="info"}
-This approach uses a two-step process:
+This approach uses Superblocks Organization-level secrets:
-1. **AWS Integration Step**: Uses `{{sb_secrets.bedrock_credentials.MyUserAccessKey}}` to retrieve credentials from your configured AWS Secrets Manager
-2. **Python Function**: Receives the credentials as a parameter and uses them to create the Bedrock client
+- **Credentials Access**: Uses `{{sb_secrets.bedrock_credentials.SECRET_NAME}}` to access credentials configured in Organization Settings
+- **Security**: Credentials are centrally managed and encrypted
+- **Simplicity**: No need for additional AWS API calls to retrieve secrets

 This follows Superblocks best practices for accessing secrets in backend APIs.
 :::

 :::alert{type="info"}
-This approach uses AWS Secrets Manager to securely retrieve your AWS credentials, following security best practices by:
+This approach uses Organization-level secrets to securely retrieve your AWS credentials, following security best practices by:
-- Keeping credentials encrypted and centrally managed
+- Keeping credentials encrypted and centrally managed in Superblocks
 - Avoiding hardcoded credentials in your application code
-- Enabling credential rotation without code changes
+- Enabling credential rotation through Organization Settings
+- Restricting secret access to Backend APIs only (not Frontend components)
 :::

 ### Step 4: Format the Results